 Hans H. Tung

 Hans H. Tung is a professor in the Department of Political Science and a faculty associate of the Behavioral and Data Science Research Center at National Taiwan University.
 He received his Ph.D. in Government from Harvard University.
 Currently, he is also a non-resident research fellow at the V-Dem Regional Center for East Asia hosted by Keio University, and an Executive Committee member of the Research Institute for the Humanities and Social Sciences under Taiwan’s National Science and Technology Council.
-He holds editorial appointments with Humanities & Social Sciences Communications (Nature Portfolio), PLOS ONE, Taiwanese Jounral of Political Science, and the Cambridge University Press book series on Taiwan Studies.
+He holds editorial appointments with Humanities & Social Sciences Communications (Nature Portfolio), PLOS ONE, Taiwanese Journal of Political Science, and the Cambridge University Press book series on Taiwan Studies.
 He previosuly taught international political economy, political economy of authoritarianism, and Chinese politics at National Chengchi University and University of Vienna.
-He is primarily interested in formal and empirical analyses of the political-economic dynamics under authoritarian rule at both macro and micro levels, and has authored and coauthored several articles in academic journals such as Political Communication, Review of International Organizations, Public Opinion Quarterly, Jounral of Theoretical Politics, Social Science & Medicine, Nature Communications, Japanese Economic Review, and PNAS Nexus.
+He is primarily interested in formal and empirical analyses of the political-economic dynamics under authoritarian rule at both macro and micro levels, and has authored and coauthored several articles in academic journals such as Political Communication, Review of International Organizations, Public Opinion Quarterly, Journal of Theoretical Politics, Social Science & Medicine, Nature Communications, Japanese Economic Review, and PNAS Nexus.
 More specifically, one strand of his research seeks to uncover the political logic of institutional development under authoritarian regimes.
-A second strand of his research explores more fundamentally individuals’ political-economic decision-making through experimental methods and data.
+A second strand of his research explores more fundamentally individuals’ political-economic decision-making and political communication strategies through experimental methods and data.
 A third strand builds on the theoretical insights developed from other parts of his research to address various issues regarding how China’s rise on the world stage affects the regional dynamics in East Asia.
-His coauthored article, Power Sharing and Media Freedom in Dictatorships, won the 2022 Kaid-Sanders Best Political Communication Article of the Year Award issued by the Political Communication Division of the International Communication Association.
+His coauthored article, Power Sharing and Media Freedom in Dictatorships, won the 2022 Kaid-Sanders Best Political Communication Article of the Year Award issued by the Political Communication Division of the International Communication Association in 2023.

 Ph.D Harvard